coditech/promo2018a/README.md

 - enter each directory
 - run `npm install` in each directory

+*note*: on Windows 10, you need to install a specific Meteor version.
+Use `meteor update --release 1.6.1.2-rc.0`.
+You will also likely need `node-gyp`, which you can setup in one command from an admin shell `npm install --global --production windows-build-tools`

 ## RUN

 Check all the required dependencies are available